SagarSingh1324/EE1102/README.md

 2 subdirectories :

+  1. A and B parts of Assignment

+  Each part contains 2 subdirectories:

     1. C code --> This directory contains the C language code for the assignment
     2. Executables --> This directory contains the respective executables